2012 Aston Martin Rapide Reviews

-The Rapide, joins a growing class of ultra-luxury sedans that are typically priced higher than the most expensive models from mass-market luxury brands like Mercedes-Benz and BMW.
+The Rapide is a member of the class of ultra-luxury sedans that are typically priced higher than the most expensive models from mass-market luxury brands like Mercedes-Benz and BMW.
 It's powered by a V-12 engine and has seating for four people.
 Competitors include the Bentley Continental Flying Spur and the Maserati Quattroporte.

 The Rapide is based on the same platform as Aston Martin's other cars, and it's unmistakably a family member.

-Aston Martin keeps the Rapide lightweight through the extensive use of aluminum, magnesium alloy and composite along with the more traditional steel.
+Aston Martin keeps the Rapide lightweight through extensive use of aluminum, magnesium alloy and composite along with more traditional steel.
 Exterior features include:

 - Standard 20-inch alloy wheels